 Mr. Spryszak pointed to the prosecution’s duty to seek justice in explaining his dismissal request.
 “If we do not feel we have enough evidence to go forward, we can’t force a case to trial if we can’t prove it,” he said.

 According to Dean Sparks, Executive Director of Lucas County Children Services, the Koenigs provided foster care for about 10 children while in the program, mostly on a short-term basis.
 An agency spokesperson, Julie Malkin, said that the agency had performed a full investigation, performing criminal background checks and obtaining personal references, before approving the Koenigs as foster parents.
 Local police, the state’s Bureau of Criminal Investigation and the FBI are all included in the investigation.
 In addition, the couple had received 36 hours of formal training in accordance with agency requirements.
 Caseworkers visited the Koenig home monthly for inspections, and there had been no complaints prior to the allegations that resulted in criminal charges.

 When Mr. Koenig was first indicted, Mr. Sparks spoke to the difficulty of achieving certainty when evaluating foster parents.
 “We’re not going to do psychological tests on everybody,” he said.
 “People think that’s some magical thing.
 Psych people can’t predict the future.
 They can’t read your minds, so that really wouldn’t provide any benefits for us.”

 Mr. Zaner thanked Mr. Spryszak for “doing the right thing,” noting that there were inconsistencies in the statements of the alleged victim, a boy under the age of 10, among other problems with the prosecution’s case.

-If you or anyone you know has been accused or charges with child molestation or need a sex crimes lawyer, contact the Law Offices of David Michael Cantor immediately.
+If you or anyone you know has been accused or charges with child molestation or need a sex crimes lawyer, contact the DM Cantor immediately.